 - Red printer paper or cardstock.
-We used printer paper, but other parents have mentioned that they preferred the thickness of cardstock due to wet glue!
+We used red 8″ x 11″ printer paper, but other parents have mentioned that they preferred the thickness of cardstock due to wet glue!

 - Gold Sharpie marker

-- Double-sided tape or glue stick; I tried both, and glue stick is easier in my opinion.
-I do not recommend liquid glue as the paper may bunch when it dries.
+- Double-sided tape or glue stick; we tried both types of glue and recommend using glue stick to seal the envelope edges.
+We do not recommend liquid glue as the paper may wrinkle as it dries.

 - Real or play money